aimms/documentation/httpclient/usage.rst

     }
     web::setConfig(sp_ClientConfig)

 Note that increasing the request pool size has immediate effect.
-However, when you decrease the size of the pool while it is full, the pool shrinks only when running calls are finished.
+However, if one decreases the size of the pool while it is full, the pool shrinks only when all already running calls are finished.